Roasted Brussels Sprouts

 There are so many delicious possibilities for how to season your roasted Brussels sprouts.
 If you want to fancy them up beyond the classic olive oil, salt and pepper, here are some ideas to try:

 - Bacon.
-Add crumbled, cooked bacon to this roasted Brussels sprouts recipe for a savory, salty pop of flavor.
+Add crumbled bacon to this roasted Brussels sprouts recipe for a savory, salty pop of flavor.
+You can prepare the bacon in the oven or make Air Fryer Bacon.
 Sprinkle the cooked bacon crumbles over the Brussels after they finish roasting.

 - Balsamic Vinegar: Try my Balsamic Brussels Sprouts or drizzle the baked Brussels sprouts with balsamic glaze and then serve.